 Most fruiting trees must be cross-pollinated, which means another tree of a different variety must be planted nearby the first.
-But what about grapes?
+What about grapes?
 Do you need two grapevines for successful pollination, or are grapevines self-fertile?
 The following article contains information on pollinating grapes.

 Are Grapes Self-Fruitful?